Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_System-Modelling/queuing_systems.md

 | Probability that the system time is greater than *t* (for $t \ge 0$) | $P(T_s > t)$ | $e^{-(\mu-\lambda)t}$|

 :::

+## Summary

+Queuing systems provide a powerful framework for analyzing delays and resource utilization.
+While this chapter focused on the analytical tractability of the M/M/1 queue, more complex systems (like those with general distributions G/G/1) often require the simulation techniques discussed in previous chapters.